theaquamarine/windows-powershell-docs/docset/windows/trustedplatformmodule/initialize-tpm.md

 ## PARAMETERS

 ### -AllowClear
-Indicates that the provisioning process clears the TPM, if necessary, to move the TPM closer to complying with Windows Server® 2012 standards.
+Indicates that the provisioning process clears the TPM, if necessary, to move the TPM closer to complying with Windows Server??
+2012 standards.

 ```yaml
 Type: SwitchParameter